 Rubicon grants for two UM researchers

-Sandra Schipper and Mark van den Hurk, who both took their PhD in December 2016, received a Rubicon grant from research financing institution NWO.
+Sandra Schipper and Mark van den Hurk, who both took their PhD in December 2016 at UM's School for Mental Health and Neuroscience (MHeNs), received a Rubicon grant from research financing institution NWO.
 This grant gives young, highly promising researchers the opportunity to gain international research experience.
 In this funding round 22 researchers received a grant.
 With her grant Sandra Schipper will conduct research during 24 months at the department of Nanotherapeutics of the Rheinisch-Westfälische Technische Hochschule (RWTH) in Aachen (Germany).
 Mark van den Hurk will spend 24 months at the Laboratory for Human Neurophysiology and Genetics of the South Australian Health and Medical Research Institute (SAHMRI).

 At the German RWTH, Sandra Schipper will study selective brain cooling for neuromodulation.
 She is working on a project that develops and tests a new treatment method for neurological diseases, such as epilepsy, which are quite common and difficult to treat.
 For this purpose, she makes use of nanoparticles that attach to cells and are subsequently cooled.